suarezjulian/AndroidReferenceArchitecture/README.md

 Unit tests

-Do a sample activity/fragment with another API (Github for instance)
+Do a sample activity/fragment with another API (Github for instance), since the current API is currently having issues